poml88/LibreWrist/README.md

 ## LibreWrist App

-*** Warning ***, This project is highly experimental!
+***Warning, This project is highly experimental!
 Please use this app with caution and extreme care.
 Do not make careless decisions based on software.
-Do not use this software if you are unsure.***
+Do not use this software if you are unsure.
+Don't use this App for medical decisions.
+It comes without absolutely no warranty.
+Use it at your own risk!***

 This software is free and open source.
 It is being developed out of personal needs, but everyone should be able to benefit from it.